Netherlands Maritime Masterplan

 Application Process

-1. Preparation (2-3 months): Develop technical concept, gather cost estimates, calculate emission reductions
+1. Preparation (2-3 months): Develop technical concept, gather cost estimates, calculate emission reductions, identify consortium partners (KvK lead + ≥2 independents)

-2. Submission: Apply through RVO portal during open application window
+2. Submission: Apply through the RVO portal during the open window — May 19 to November 3, 2026

-3. Evaluation (3-4 months): Technical and financial assessment by RVO
+3. Evaluation (3-4 months): Technical and financial assessment by RVO; minimum 70/100 score required

-4. Award: Formal decision and grant agreement negotiation
+4. Award: Formal decision and grant agreement; project must start within 6 months

 Get in Touch